ibm-cloud-docs/openwhisk/bluemix_cli.md

 ## Migrating from OpenWhisk CLI to {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cli_migration}

-With the introduction of the {{site.data.keyword.openwhisk_short}} CLI plug-in, the OpenWhisk stand-alone CLI is no longer needed.
+With the introduction of the {{site.data.keyword.openwhisk_short}} CLI plug-in, the OpenWhisk stand-alone CLI (`wsk`) is no longer needed.

 ### Command Syntax
 {: #command_syntax}

-All `wsk` commands, except the `wsk bluemix login` command that is no longer needed, work the same way by using the command `ibmcloud wsk`.
+All `wsk` commands, except the `wsk bluemix login` command that is no longer needed, work the same way by using the command `ibmcloud fn`.
 All command options and arguments are the same.

 ### API Authentication and Host
 {: #api_authentication}

 The OpenWhisk CLI required you to configure the authentication API key and the API host.
 With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
 Instead, you can log in with `ibmcloud login` and target your region and namespace by using the `ibmcloud target` command.
-After logging in, all commands begin with `ibmcloud wsk`.
+After logging in, all commands begin with `ibmcloud fn`.

 If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands:

 To get the current API key:
 ```
-ibmcloud wsk property get --auth
+ibmcloud fn property get --auth
 ```
 {: pre}

 To get the current API host:
 ```
-ibmcloud wsk property get --apihost
+ibmcloud fn property get --apihost
 ```
 {: pre}